 There is quite a big difference in understanding the role and functions of our profession on both sides of the Atlantic.
-To make things a little bit more clear let us take a look at the summary of FIG definition of the functions of the surveyor, which says that a surveyor is a professional person with the academic qualifications and technical expertise to conduct one, or more, of the following activities:
+To make things a little bit more clear let us first take a look at the summary of the FIG definition of the functions of the surveyor.
+It says that a surveyor is a professional person with the academic qualifications and technical expertise to conduct one or more of the following activities:

-- to determine, measure, evaluate and represent land, three-dimensional objects, point-fields and trajectories, - to assemble and interpret land, geographically and economically related information, - to use that information for the planning and efficient administration and management of the land, the sea and any structures thereon, - to carry out urban and rural development and land management, and - to conduct research into and develop such practices.
+- to determine, measure, evaluate and represent land, three-dimensional objects, point-fields and trajectories; - to assemble and interpret land, geographically and economically related information; - to use that information for the planning and efficient administration and management of the land, the sea and any structures thereon; - to carry out urban and rural development and land management; - to conduct research into and develop such practices.

-The surveyor's professional tasks may involve one or more of the following activities which may occur either on, above or below the surface of the land or the sea and may be carried out in association with other experts:
+The surveyor's professional tasks may involve one or more of the following activities which may occur either on, above or below the surface of the land or the sea and may be carried out in association with other professionals:

-- The determination of the size and shape of the earth and measurement of all data needed to define the size, position, shape, and contour of any part of the earth and monitoring any change therein. - The positioning of objects in space and time as well as the positioning and monitoring of physical features, structures and engineering works on, above or below surface of the earth.
+- The determination of the size and shape of the earth and the measurement of all data needed to define the size, position, shape, and contour of any part of the earth and monitoring any change therein; - The positioning of objects in space and time as well as the positioning and monitoring of physical features, structures and